-Substituting discrimination for harassment is not a strategy for managing in the #MeToo era.
+Substituting discrimination for harassment is not a strategy for managing women and minorities.

 Now, I’m sure many of those surveyed do not intend to discriminate, but while their behavior may be unintended, committed out of discomfort, fear, or awkwardness, it is still discrimination.

 Avoiding giving feedback which could enhance an employee’s performance, or excluding women (or minorities) from meetings or social events that could lead to opportunities for advancement are forms of discrimination.